ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 There are also some secondary categorizations of datasets based on diseases and tissues.
 There are various disease-specific and tissue-specific repositories on Polly which contain multi-omic data for those diseases and tissues from various sources.

-These are the current disease and tissue based repositories (recorded in March 2021):-
+These are the current disease and tissue-based repositories (recorded in March 2021):-

 * AML: Microarray and RNA Sequencing datasets for Acute Myeloid Leukemia.

-* GBM: Microarray and RNA Sequencing datasets for Gliblastoma Multiforme.
+* GBM: Microarray and RNA Sequencing datasets for Glioblastoma Multiforme.

 * IBD: Microarray and RNA Sequencing datasets for Inflammatory Bowel Disease.

-* Covid-19: Transcriptomics, Single-cell RNA Sequencing, Proteomics, Metabolomics and Lipidomics datasets for COVID-19 (SARS-CoV-2).
+* Covid-19: Transcriptomics, Single-cell RNA Sequencing, Proteomics, Metabolomics and Lipidomics, datasets for COVID-19 (SARS-CoV-2).

 ## 1.2 What do we mean by curation of data in Polly?
 Omics data in public and private repositories is often unstructured and not always analysis-ready.
 Researchers have to spend an enormous amount of time grappling with different file formats (CSV, Excel, GCT, Soft files, H5ad etc.) and different conventions for metadata representation.